Follow The Passion (German), Find the Career (Foreign Service)

 Germany's important contemporary position, cultural legacy and turbulent history at the center of European affairs make it an important topic of study for a wide range of interests: language and literature, government and diplomacy, international trade, science and technology.
 German is one of the major official languages of the European Union and is recognized as an important language of business, particularly in Eastern Europe.

-Emily Johnston — German studies major
+Danielle Gauthier — German studies and English major

 Beyond the mandatory core courses in the language, students may choose from a wide selection of offerings in other departments, tapping into history, government, music, philosophy and more.